From the desk of Gracia & Louise

 As we have worked on this loose (positively ballooning) series of books, some of those involved in the inky process of printing them, from Phil Beattie at Hart Printing (in the early period) through to Bernie Rackham at Redwood Prints (currently), have chuckled at the small size of our print run.
 Along the way, we have been fortunate, very fortunate, to receive assistance and inspiration impossible to measure from bookbinders, offset printers, opticians, hobby supply shop stockists (for the brass wire and rods required in book spines and saddle sections), Dr. Carlos Lemos at the Portuguese Consulate, and many, many others, not least, our friends and family.
 Who could have foreseen long ago, as we spent many a quiet afternoon happily ensconced in the Chess Reading Room at the State Library of Victoria, looking at a wonderful collection of rare books shown to us by Des Cowley, that we would end up with a small army of artists' books to call our own?
 From turning the pages of old Atlases decorated magnificently with their deep-sea monsters and ghouls, each of us sporting a pair of white gloves, to now, why, it is proving a long and amusing journey.

 We plunged in knowing little and are unlikely to ever end our affair with the artists' book and all the possibilities the medium holds.

 Gracia & Louise

-Our artists' books can be found in the collections of: Artspace Mackay; Bibliotheca Librorum Apud Artificem; Deakin University Library; Melbourne University Library; Monash University Library; National Gallery of Australia; RMIT University Library; State Library of New South Wales; State Library of Victoria; State Library of Queensland; Tate (UK); UWE Bristol (UK).
+Our artists' books can be found in the collections of: Artspace Mackay; Bibliotheca Librorum Apud Artificem; Deakin University Library; Melbourne Museum; Melbourne University Library; Monash University Library; Mornington Peninsula Regional Gallery; National Gallery of Australia; National Library of Australia; RMIT University Library; State Library of New South Wales; State Library of Victoria; State Library of Queensland; Tate (UK); University of the West of England (UK).